 A targeted platform

-Strategically we focused on simplicity and balancing local relevance with Klaviyo’s global strategic direction.
-Born of the insight that, through their access to first-party customer data, Klaviyo knows your customers better than they know themselves, we developed a guiding idea: ‘getting closer to your customers’ that allowed us to target the campaign differently for different audience messages.
+Strategically, we focussed on simplicity and balancing local relevance with Klaviyo’s global strategic direction.
+Building on the insight that Klaviyo’s access to first-party data helps brands to understand customers better than they understand themselves, we developed a guiding idea: “getting closer to your customers”.
+This concept allowed us to tailor the campaign to different audience segments with targeted messages.

 Speaking their language

-Working with three iconic Aussie brands (and Klaviyo users), Budgy Smuggler, Hismile & July we designed a campaign to tell their successes thanks to the power of the platform.
+Working with three iconic Aussie brands, and Klaviyo customers, Budgy Smuggler, Hismile & July we designed a campaign to share their successes thanks to the power of the platform.

-Budgy Smuggler creative leaned into being cheeky (pun definitely intended) while July was more refined, yet still playful.
+The Budgy Smuggler creative leans into being cheeky (pun definitely intended) while July executions are more refined, yet still playful.

 Raising awareness